noahlange/plugsy/README.md

 decorator.

 ### Shimmer
-Shimmer is a simple utility function.
+`shimmer` is a simple utility function.
 It allows you to easily augment existing functionality by providing an object of methods that will be merged onto the first argument.
 This allows you to safely "overwrite" object methods and prototypes without threatening existing code.